bonomani/devmon/docs/TEMPLATES.md

 The SET transform generates a `repeater` OID with preset values.
 - Each value's index starts from 1.
 - Each value's MUST be separated by commas optionally surrounded by spaces.
-- At least one constant MUST be provided, which can be either a number or a character  string excluding `,{}`.
+- At least one constant MUST be provided, which can be either a number or a double quoted string excluding `,{}`.
 Leading and trailing spaces are ignored.

 For example, in the McAfee MEB 4500 MIB, there's a section detailing file systems.
 Each file system